 Of course, there are many other benefits of having a SOC, such as improved monitoring or reduced complexity of security investigations.
 Together, they provide an important competitive advantage, which can be the difference between a business succeeding or failing.

 Cyberattacks have become common events for organizations of all sizes, and dealing with them is now the top priority of most IT departments.
-To improve the detection of security incidents, many organizations are betting on a 24×7 SOC to provide continuous monitoring and analysis of data activity.
+To improve the detection of security incidents, many organizations are betting on continuous monitoring and analysis of data activity.